JoeMerrell/employee-tracker/README.md

 ## Installation

-Clone the repo to your own computer, run "npm i" in the root directory using the terminal.
+Clone the repo to your own computer, then run "npm i" in the root directory using the terminal to install dependencies.

 ## Usage